aristidesnakos/POSE/kanjimon.md

   * `grass`: Noisy green pixel texture, speckled to feel alive.
   * `path`: Light brown / beige tiles with subtle dirt variation.
-  * `trees`: Pixelated trees (8-bit style) bordering the map — chunky, round, classic RPG look, with deep green canopies and brown trunks.
+  * `trees`: Pixelated trees (8-bit style) sprinkled throughout the map to create a forest like environment — trees are chunky, round, classic RPG look, with deep green canopies and brown trunks.
-* The map feels like a small, self-contained park or nature preserve, with meandering paths and grassy clearings.
+* The map feels like a small, self-contained park or nature preserve, with a tic tac toe style path and grassy clearings.
 * Occasional pixelated **flowers** (decorative only) for extra charm.

 👾 **Wild Kanji sprites:**

 * 16×16 pixel, blocky, mysterious black Kanji with abstract forms — Unown-inspired.
 * Each Kanji has a subtle 2-pixel vertical bobbing animation to look as if floating or pulsing.
+* Kanji are limited in grassy clearnings.

 🌌 **Battle screen:**